recastnavigation/recastnavigation/Docs/Readme.txt

 3. If there is a lot of detail documentation cluttering up the end of a header file, then the content is moved to a separate file in the Extern directory.

+Building the Documentation

+1. Download and install the appropriate Doxygen version.
+(See the first line in the Doxyfile for the current version.)
+2. Run "doxygen" in the project root directory.
+(The location of the Doxyfile.)
+    No arguments are required.

+The generated html files will be located in the /Docs/html directory.

+If you want to "version" the documentation, you can set the PROJECT_NUMBER setting in the Doxyfile.
+E.g. PROJECT_NUMBER = "(2014-04-23)".
+The project number will be added to the header of the documentation.
+E.g. "Recast Navigation (2014-04-23)"